Have you ever submitted changes to your website only to immediately regret that decision?

-XAMPP is an entirely free, easy to install Apache distribution containing MariaDB, PHP, and Perl.
-The XAMPP open source package has been set up to be incredibly easy to install and to use.
+XAMPP is an entirely free, easy-to-install Apache distribution containing MariaDB, PHP, and Perl.
+The XAMPP open source package has been set up to be incredibly easy to install and use.

 Also, even though XAMPP is a flawless local development environment, there are tools provided to help you push your staging sites to production, E.g., You can push your XAMPP applications to a cloud platforms such as Azure, AWS, and Google Cloud.